 - REU and RET supplement proposals submitted to ECCS are accepted between October 1 and April 1 each fiscal year, and proposals should be submitted at least three months before the desired start of the proposed activity.
-Due to the COVID-19 pandemic, ECCS has extended its deadline for FY 2021 REU and RET supplement requests to May 11.

 - REU and RET supplement requests must include CVs for all participants.